phpbb/documentation/development/extensions/tutorial_testing.rst

 .. note::

-    You should not need to make any changes in this file, apart from the following section, which should be quite self explanatory:
+    You should not need to make any changes in this file, apart from the following sections, which should be quite self explanatory:

     .. code-block:: yaml